Managing College Debt

 There are payment options available to assist you if you're having trouble.
 Below are several options that can help you manage your loans.

 Loan forgiveness programs are designed to encourage new grads to work in certain high-need or public service fields by paying off some or all of the student's college loans.
 Eligible fields often include teaching, social work, health professions, nonprofits, public safety, volunteer organizations, and public interest law.

 A Direct Consolidation Loan allows you to consolidate (combine) multiple federal education loans into one loan.
 The result is a single monthly payment instead of multiple payments.
 However, consolidating your federal education loans can also result in loss of some benefits.

-Deferment or forebearance offers you a way to temporarility postepone or lower your loan payments while you're in school, in the military, experiencing financial hardship, or in certain other situations.
+Deferment or forbearance offers you a way to temporarily postpone or lower your loan payments while you're in school, in the military, experiencing financial hardship, or in certain other situations.